College of Business

 The information below refers only to the undergraduate/graduate business-specific majors offered by the college.

-The College of Business offers seven undergraduate degree programs and one graduate degree program.
-Curricula lead to bachelor of arts (BA), bachelor of science (BS), and master of business administration (MBA) degrees.
+The College of Business offers seven undergraduate degree programs and three graduate degree programs.
+Curricula lead to bachelor of arts (BA), bachelor of science (BS), master of business administration (MBA), business administration and accountancy (MBAA), and doctor of philosophy (PhD) in business administration degrees.
 For advanced degrees see the Graduate School section of this catalog.

 Students wanting to earn a bachelor of arts degree in the College of Business will need to:

-The Bachelor of Arts and Bachelor of Science degrees in Business Administration offer options in General Business (Cascades Campus only), Hospitality Management (Cascades Campus only), International Business, and Entrepreneurship for Business Majors.
+The Bachelor of Arts and Bachelor of Science degrees in Business Administration offer options in General Business (Cascades Campus and Extended Campus only), Hospitality Management (Cascades Campus only), International Business, and Entrepreneurship for Business Majors.